-Fraud and Disclosure Policy
+Financial Management, Fraud and Disclosure Policy April 25

-This policy applies to all staff, including senior managers, paid staff, volunteers and sessional workers, agency staff, students or anyone else working on behalf of Wee Chicks Fitness CIC/Wee Chicks LTD.
+This policy applies to all staff, including senior managers, paid staff, volunteers and sessional workers, agency staff, students or anyone else working on behalf of Wee Chicks.

 Fraud is a serious matter and we are committed to investigating all cases of suspected fraud.
 Any member of staff, regardless of their position or seniority, against whom prima facie evidence of fraud is found, will be subject to disciplinary procedures that may result in dismissal.
-Wee chicks Fitness CIC/Wee Chicks Ltd will normally involve the police and may seek redress via civil proceedings.
+Wee Chicks will normally involve the police and may seek redress via civil proceedings.